^

 • infectious diseases (tuberculosis, syphilis, hepatitis, malaria);

-• reactions to medications (antiepileptics, preparations of gold, bismuth, mercury, antibiotics, vitamins);
+• reactions to medications (antiepileptic drugs, gold, bismuth, mercury preparations, antibiotics, vitamins);

-Nephrotic syndrome can manifest as complete and incomplete, pure and mixed (with hematuria and arterial hypertension) symptom complex.
+Nephrotic syndrome can manifest itself as a complete and incomplete, pure and mixed (with hematuria and arterial hypertension) symptom complex.

-The primary nephrotic syndrome is congenital and nephrotic syndrome in primary glomerulonephritis.
+Primary nephrotic syndrome includes congenital and nephrotic syndrome in primary glomerulonephritis.

-Morphological variants of primary nephrotic syndrome with glomerulonephritis: minimal changes, membranous, focal-segmental, mesangiocapillary (membranous-proliferative), extracapillary with semilunium, fibroplastic.
+Morphological variants of primary nephrotic syndrome in glomerulonephritis: minimal changes, membranous, focal-segmental, mesangiocapillary (membranous-proliferative), extracapillary with crescents, fibroplastic.

-In the structure of primary nephrotic syndrome, glomerulonephritis with minimal changes predominates in children aged 1-7 years (more than 85-90%), the so-called lipoid nephrosis.
+In the structure of primary nephrotic syndrome in children aged 1-7 years, glomerulonephritis with minimal changes, the so-called lipoid nephrosis, predominates (more than 85-90%).

-In children aged 12-16 years in the structure of primary glomerulonephritis, membrane-proliferative glomerulonephritis (of all 3 types) is predominant, manifested more often in a mixed nephrotic syndrome with hematuria and / or hypertension, which has a serious prognosis.
+In children aged 12-16 years, the structure of primary glomerulonephritis is dominated by membranous-proliferative glomerulonephritis (all 3 types), which is most often manifested by mixed nephrotic syndrome with hematuria and/or arterial hypertension, which has a serious prognosis.

 Nephrotic syndrome

-Nephrotic syndrome is one of the most pronounced and characteristic manifestations of acute and chronic kidney disease in children.
-The presence of a nephrotic syndrome always indicates the damage to the kidneys, primarily or in the context of other diseases.
-The appearance of nephrotic syndrome in kidney diseases testifies to the increased activity of the kidney process.
+Nephrotic syndrome is one of the most pronounced and characteristic manifestations of acute and chronic kidney diseases in children.
+The presence of nephrotic syndrome always indicates damage to the kidneys - primary or as part of other diseases.
+The appearance of nephrotic syndrome in kidney diseases indicates increased activity of the renal process.

 Symptoms of nephrotic syndrome

-Characterized by edema - first face, eyelids, then - in the lumbar region, legs.
-Pale skin.
-Oliguria associated with hypovolemia, hyperaldosteronism, tubular damage.
+Edema is characteristic - first of the face, eyelids, then in the lumbar region, legs.
+Paleness of the skin.
+Oliguria associated with hypovolemia, hyperaldosteronism, damage to the tubules.

-Secondary hyperaldosteronism is typical for nephrotic syndrome, as a result, sodium is retained in the body, and consequently water, although there is hyponatremia in the blood.
+Secondary hyperaldosteronism is typical of nephrotic syndrome, resulting in sodium and therefore water retention in the body, although there is hyponatremia in the blood.

-In children, hypovolemia often develops spontaneously, in the initial stage of the nephrotic syndrome, when the rate of protein loss exceeds the rate of protein mobilization from extravascular depots, its synthesis by the liver.
+In children, hypovolemia often develops spontaneously, in the initial stage of nephrotic syndrome, when the rate of protein loss exceeds the rate of protein mobilization from extravascular depots and its synthesis by the liver.

-Often wavy, recurrent.
-Recurrent nephrotic syndrome - occurrence of at least 2 relapses in bess; often recurrent course - 2 or more relapses in besses or 4 or more in a year, when the relapse occurred within 2 months after discontinuation of therapy.
-Full remission is understood as a patient's condition when proteinuria is less than 4 mg / m 2 / hour or less than 10 mg / kg / h, and the serum albumin level is equal to or more than 35 g / l.
-Partial remission means elimination of edema, hypo- and dysproteinemia, a decrease in daily proteinuria to less than 3.5 g / day or its maintenance in the range of 5-40 mg / m 2 / h and albumin of blood serum more than 30 g / l.
+Often undulating, recurrent.
+Relapsing nephrotic syndrome is the occurrence of at least 2 relapses in 6 months; frequently relapsing course is 2 or more relapses in 6 months or 4 or more per year, when the relapse occurred within 2 months after the cessation of therapy.
+Complete remission is understood as the patient's condition when proteinuria is less than 4 mg/m2 / hour or less than 10 mg/kg/hour, and the serum albumin level is equal to or more than 35 g/l.
+Partial remission means the elimination of edema, hypo- and dysproteinemia, a decrease in daily proteinuria to a level of less than 3.5 g/day or maintaining it within 5-40 mg/m2 / hour and serum albumin is more than 30 g/l.

 What's bothering you?